 Network segmentation and/or authorization ACLs can be used to restrict access

 to trusted IPs in such cases.
 If neither is used, then the cluster is wide open

 While non-secured clusters are supported, as are a mix of authenticated, unauthenticated, encrypted and non-encrypted clients, it is recommended to secure the components in your Confluent deployment.

-To learn more, refer to Best Practices to Secure Your Apache Kafka Deployment.
+- Best Practices to Secure Your Apache Kafka Deployment.